vatojavier/AI-Mastermind/README.md

 # AI-Mastermind
-To execute the program:
+To execute the program with a random code and AI guessing:

     python3 masterMind.py

-To test the game the options are -c:
+To enter manually the goal code use options -c me:

    Example:

-        python3 masterMind.py

-Random goal code will be generated

-   Default:

-        python3 masterMind.py -c random

-Random goal code will be generated

-   Manually gen code:

         python3 masterMind.py -c me